josh-ashkinaze/plurals/README.md

 This will give 10 responses for each of our agents.
 Ensemble is the simplest structure, yet it can still be quite useful!

 Ensemble also allows you to combine models without any persona, so we can test if different models ensembled together give different results relative to the same model ensembled together.
-Remember that this is just a normal API call when we do not pass in system instructions or a persona.
+Remember that this is simply a standard API call when we do not pass in system instructions or a persona.

 ```python
 from plurals.agent import Agent